chinapedia/wikipedia.abstract.en/Page/Steel.md

 Uses

-Steel-wool.jpg

 Iron and steel are used widely in the construction of roads, railways, other infrastructure, appliances, and buildings.
 Most large modern structures, such as stadiums and skyscrapers, bridges, and airports, are supported by a steel skeleton.
 Even those with a concrete structure employ steel for reinforcing.
 In addition, it sees widespread use in major appliances and cars.
 Despite growth in usage of aluminium, it is still the main material for car bodies.
 Steel is used in a variety of other construction materials, such as bolts, nails, and screws and other household products and cooking utensils.[90]

 Other common applications include shipbuilding, pipelines, mining, offshore construction, aerospace, white goods (e.g. washing machines), heavy equipment such as bulldozers, office furniture, steel wool, tools, and armour in the form of personal vests or vehicle armour (better known as rolled homogeneous armour in this role).

 Historical

-Carbon_steel_knife.jpg Before the introduction of the Bessemer process and other modern production techniques, steel was expensive and was only used where no cheaper alternative existed, particularly for the cutting edge of knives, razors, swords, and other items where a hard, sharp edge was needed.
+Before the introduction of the Bessemer process and other modern production techniques, steel was expensive and was only used where no cheaper alternative existed, particularly for the cutting edge of knives, razors, swords, and other items where a hard, sharp edge was needed.
 It was also used for springs, including those used in clocks and watches.[91]

 With the advent of speedier and thriftier production methods, steel has become easier to obtain and much cheaper.
 It has replaced wrought iron for a multitude of purposes.
 However, the availability of plastics in the latter part of the 20th century allowed these materials to replace steel in some applications due to their lower fabrication cost and weight.[92]
 Carbon fiber is replacing steel in some cost insensitive applications such as sports equipment and high end automobiles.

 Long steel

-The_viaduct_La_Polvorilla,_Salta_Argentina.jpg Steel_tower.jpgs]]
+s]]

 -   As reinforcing bars and mesh in reinforced concrete
 -   Railroad tracks